 On April 17, 2018 Advance announced that it had acquired a 100% interest in the Venaditas project in Ojocaliente, Mexico.
-Advance has issued to Hot Spring Mining, a Mexican based corporation, 1,000,000 common shares with a fair value of \$130,000, in exchange for which Hot Spring Mining has transferred a 100% interest in the Mining Concessions to Advance Mexico.
+Upon receipt of regulatory acceptance, Advance will issue to Hot Spring Mining, a Mexican based corporation, 1,000,000 common shares which will be subject to a statutory four-month hold period, in exchange for which Hot Spring Mining will transfer a 100% interest in the Mining Concessions to Advance Mexico.
 Hot Spring Mining will retain a 2.5% NSR, of which Advance Mexico has the right to buy 1.5% at a rate of \$500k CAD per 0.50%.